Aaru0320/alarm_system/README.md

 **Potential Use Cases**
 - **Security systems**: You can use this application to monitor security footage and detect objects of interest (e.g., people, vehicles).
 - **Object tracking and analytics**: It can be expanded for real-time object tracking and analytics by processing video streams.
 - **Custom deployments**: Useful in industries requiring real-time object detection, such as traffic monitoring, warehouse management, or retail analytics.

+The command to run app_2.py is:-  **streamlit run app_2.py** This code is running on a port **localhost:8505**